elegidocodes/elegidocodes/README.md

 <div align=left>

 I usually do 3D modelling using Blender in my free time and some game development either with Unity or Unreal Engine.
-I have to mention that **I'm not a professional in game development**, but just an amateur who likes to work with graphics and all that stuff.
+I have to mention that **I'm not a professional in game development**, but just an amateur who likes to work with digital image processing, 3D graphics, and all that stuff.

 </div>